CytopiaTeam/Cytopia/README.md

-# IsometricEngine
+# Cytopia
 [![Build Status](https://travis-ci.org/JimmySnails/Cytopia.svg?branch=master)](https://travis-ci.org/JimmySnails/Cytopia)

 An SDL2 based, isometric rendering engine.
-The projects goal is to create a citybuilding game with similiar style to SimCity 2000
+The projects goal is to create a citybuilding game with pixel-art style.

-For code documentation see the projects [Doxygen Documentation](https://jimmysnails.github.io/IsometricEngine/build/html/index.html).
+For code documentation see the projects [Doxygen Documentation](https://jimmysnails.github.io/Cytopia/build/html/index.html).

 If you have questions or if you want to join the project, visit the [Projects Discord Server](https://discord.gg/qwa2H3G)